-In a previous blog post, I showed a way to retrieve all the Microsoft Services FQDNs, ports, and IP-Addresses.
+In a previous blog post, I showed how to retrieve all the Microsoft Services FQDNs, ports, and IP-Addresses.
 Nice to know those in secure environments where not everything is allowed to go onto the internet, but how can you test if they are accessible?
 This blog post will show how to test most of these services using PowerShell.

-I have been doing a lot of Exchange on-prem to Exchange Online migrations over the last few years, because of that I use mxtoolbox.com a lot for querying MX, SPF, DMARC, and DKIM records.
+I have been doing a lot of Exchange on-prem to Exchange Online migrations over the last few years, and because of that, I use mxtoolbox.com a lot for querying MX, SPF, DMARC, and DKIM records.
 Wouldn't it be convenient to get a simple overview of those records in a PowerShell function?
 This blog post will show you how 🙂